MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2-winui3-sample.md

 This sample demonstrates using a WebView2 control in a WinUI 3 (Windows App SDK) Packaged application.

-This sample also shows how to update an application to ship with a fixed WebView2 version, instead of using the version of WebView2 Runtime that's installed and running on the Windows computer.

 ![Sample app](./webview2-winui3-sample-images/sample-app.png)

+This sample also allows you to ship the app with a fixed-version WebView2 Runtime, instead of using whichever version of the WebView2 Runtime is installed and running on the user's computer.

 <!-- ------------------------------ -->